Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 124: Let political value set military effort

 **Problem**
-The same military gain can have different value under different political aims.
+The same military gain can have different value depending on the political aims.

 **Action**
-Increase or limit military effort according to the importance of the political result.
+Increase or limit military effort based on the importance of the political outcome.

 **Outcome**
 The cost of war stays proportionate to its purpose.